What is Embedded Analytics?

 Dashboarding

-A dashboard is the best way to visualise multiple data reports in one place to help drive action.
+A business intelligence dashboard (or BI dashboard) is the best way to visualize multiple data reports in one place to help drive action.
 Dashboards allow you to group multiple reports on the same topic so your end clients can gain an overview of the business’ performance.
-Modern dashboards are even enabling developers to code actions, such as order buttons, into dashboards so users never have to leave the dashboard to complete their workflow.
-Embedded analytics platforms should also enable the end user to build dashboards themselves as well as customize the look and feel of the dashboard to match their brand.
+Modern business intelligence dashboard software is even enabling developers to code actions, such as order buttons, into dashboards so users never have to leave the dashboard to complete their workflow.
+Embedded analytics platforms should also enable the end user to easily build dashboards themselves and customize the look and feel of the dashboard to match their brand.

 Data discovery